stellalph/EMPLOYEE_DBMS_TRACKER/README.md

   * Node.js is installed from the website, https://www.nodejs.org.

- * Node Package Manager (npm) is a software manager and installer which puts the modulesin place so that the node project can utilize it, and also, it manages dependency conflicts intelligently.
+ * Node Package Manager (npm) is a software manager and installer which puts the modules in place so that the node project can utilize it, and also, it manages dependency conflicts intelligently.

  * The application is initialized using <strong>npm init</strong>.